Mathbiomed/50-BOA/README.md

 | $$A_{T,n}$$ | $$B_{T,n}$$ | $$I_{T,n}$$ | $$V_{0,n}$$ | 0 | 0 | 0 |

 ### Substrate Cooperativity
-Inhibition involving substrate cooperativity with competitive binding can be analyzed using the `Error_Landscape` script located in the **Cooperativity** folder, following the input format:
+Inhibition involving substrate cooperativity can be analyzed using the `Error_Landscape` script located in the **Cooperativity** folder, following the input format:

 |Column 1|Column 2|Column 3|Column 4|
 |-------|------|-------|--------------------------|